fernandodaz/chatbot/README.md

 # Chatbot

 This is a POC of a integration between an external interface with a backend-side application and a ChatGPT model.
+Be aware that bugs are possible there, this is a basic implementation and it is still in progress.

 ## Installation